 Common Mistakes on Match Night

 - Not hitting Submit.
-Closing the app without submitting means the score may never reach your league operator.
-Finish the job.
+Closing the app without submitting means the score may not reach the league operator.
+Always submit before closing.

-- Only one person on the team knows the app.
-When that person is at the shooting table, nobody can score the other match.
-Get at least two or three people per team trained up.
+- Only one person on the team trained on the app.
+When that person is playing their own match, the second table cannot be scored.
+At least two people per team should be set up.

 - Catching up on defensive shots at the end of a game.
-Memory is not reliable under match conditions.
-Mark them as they happen.
+Defensive shots should be marked at the time of the shot, not reconstructed afterward.

 - Trying to add a member who is not in the system yet.
 New members need to complete the join process at join.poolplayers.com first.
-Unpaid members also won't show up.
-Their match may need to go on paper.
+Unpaid members will not appear in the search.
+Their match may need to be scored on paper.

 When the App Goes Down

-The APA had a widely reported outage in March 2026 that knocked out Scorekeeper for leagues around the country.
-If the app stops working during your match:
+The APA experienced a service outage in March 2026 that affected Scorekeeper access for leagues nationwide.
+If the app stops working during a match:

 - Stop play and wait a few minutes before switching to paper.
-Short outages often resolve on their own.
+Brief outages may resolve without intervention.

 - Close the app fully and reopen it.
-Check your phone's signal and Wi-Fi connection.
+Check the phone's signal and Wi-Fi connection.

-- If it's still not responding after 5 to 10 minutes, pull out a paper scoresheet and continue the match from where you left off.
+- If the app is still not responding after 5 to 10 minutes, continue the match on a paper scoresheet from where you left off.

 - After the match, contact your league operator.
 Paper fallback scores are reconciled at the office.

 Keep a blank scoresheet in your case.
-You can download one from the APA Pool League app or ask your league operator for a printed copy.
-On the night the app goes down, the team that has paper ready is the team that finishes cleanly.
+Download one from the APA Pool League app or request a printed copy from your league operator.
+A paper backup allows the match to continue if the app is unavailable.

 Frequently Asked Questions